 With online programs, you can complete the training modules at your own pace without worrying if you will fall behind the rest of the class.
-You can finish multiple training modules in one day or slow down if you’re restricted on time.
+You can finish multiple training modules in one day or slow down if time is restricted.

-Similarly, you can also move past familiar topics and spend time on the ones that require more attention and learning.
+Similarly, you can move past familiar topics and spend time on the ones requiring more attention and learning.

 The list of cons might be small, but it is important that you read and understand the following points before choosing to go with the online training format: